Resource Allocation via Backscatter-Aware Transmit Antenna Selection for Low-PAPR and Ultra-Reliable WSNs: Simulation and Results

 \subsection{Outage Probability and Diversity Gain Analysis}

-A critical bottleneck for WSNs is the prevalence of deep fading in indoor environments, which leads to link outages and energy-inefficient retransmissions.
-To evaluate the robustness of BC-TAS, we analyze the Cumulative Distribution Function (CDF) of the instantaneous SINR, $\gamma$, in a frequency-selective TGn Model D environment.

-The outage probability is defined as $P_{\mathrm{out}} = P(\gamma < \gamma_{\mathrm{th}})$, where the target threshold is set to $\gamma_{\mathrm{th}} = 7$~dB.
-This threshold represents the minimum operating SINR required for reliable QPSK demodulation and successful packet decoding in standard low-power protocols.
+To evaluate link reliability in deep-fading indoor environments, we analyze the Cumulative Distribution Function (CDF) of the instantaneous SINR, $\gamma$, in a TGn Model F environment.
+The outage probability is defined as $P_{\mathrm{out}} = P(\gamma < \gamma_{\mathrm{th}})$, where $\gamma_{\mathrm{th}} = 7$~dB represents the minimum threshold for reliable QPSK demodulation.

-The simulation results, illustrated in Fig.~\ref{fig:sinr_cdf} on a semi-logarithmic scale, reveal that the proposed BC-TAS scheme significantly reshapes the SINR distribution.
-While conventional random selection closely tracks the Theoretical Rayleigh (SISO) baseline—exhibiting an outage probability of approximately $0.1058$—the BC-TAS scheme suppresses the lower tail of the distribution through high-order selection diversity.
-The proposed BC-TAS scheme demonstrates a significantly steeper diversity slope compared to the Theoretical Rayleigh (SISO) and conventional random selection baselines.
-Specifically, at the $7$~dB threshold, BC-TAS achieves an outage probability of $0.000175$, representing a $604.77\times$ reduction in link outages.

-As detailed in Table~\ref{tab:diversity_gain}, this massive improvement stems from the transition from a diversity order of $L=1$ (SISO) to an achieved diversity order of $L=N_T=4$.
-The table demonstrates that the reliability gain grows exponentially as additional spatial paths are exploited.
-In Rayleigh fading, the outage probability for selection diversity scales as $(P_{\mathrm{out, SISO}})^{N_T}$; thus, the observed three-order-of-magnitude reduction is consistent with theoretical expectations for a four-antenna selection system.
-By effectively "ignoring" subcarriers in deep fades, BC-TAS ensures that the signal remains above the decoding threshold almost $99.99\%$ of the time, providing a robust backscatter-aware link without increasing hardware complexity.
+As illustrated in Fig.~\ref{fig:sinr_cdf}, BC-TAS significantly reshapes the SINR distribution.
+While conventional random selection tracks the Theoretical Rayleigh (SISO) baseline ($P_{\mathrm{out}} \approx 0.1058$), BC-TAS suppresses the distribution's lower tail.
+At the $7$~dB threshold, BC-TAS achieves an outage probability of $1.75 \times 10^{-4}$, representing a $604.77\times$ reduction in link outages.
+As detailed in Table~\ref{tab:diversity_gain}, this improvement stems from the transition to a diversity order of $L=4$, where reliability gains grow exponentially with $N_T$.
+In Rayleigh fading, $P_{\mathrm{out}}$ scales as $(P_{\mathrm{out, SISO}})^{N_T}$; thus, our three-order-of-magnitude reduction aligns with theoretical expectations.
+By bypassing subcarriers in deep fades, BC-TAS ensures the signal remains above the decoding threshold $\approx 99.99\%$ of the time.
+Our simulated outage of $1.75 \times 10^{-4}$ closely tracks the theoretical floor $(P_{\mathrm{out, SISO}})^{N_t} \approx 1.2 \times 10^{-4}$, with the slight delta representing the selection penalty $\Delta$ derived in Appendix A.C.